The Dartmouth Atlas Project

 The Center for Program Design and Evaluation at Dartmouth (CPDE) provides expertise in program design and evaluation for a wide range of research grants and programs locally, nationally and internationally.
 Projects generally fall within the following four program areas: infrastructure and capacity building; multi-site education and training; program, policy, and curriculum evaluation; public health and health care.

 Option Grid™ is a powerful new decision aid, meant be shared between the clinician and patient to begin the conversation about what treatment option is right for them.
-Developed by Dartmouth Institute shared decision making researchers, Option Grid ™ transforms the clinical encounter from a top-down encounter to a collaborative exploration of what's best for the patient.
+Developed by Dartmouth shared decision-making researchers, Option Grid ™ transforms the clinical encounter from a top-down encounter to a collaborative exploration of what's best for the patient.

 Many studies show that patients are infrequently involved in decisions.
 Although there is agreement that decision making should be 'shared' with patients, the exact nature of that process remains unclear.
 OPTION is a tool that facilitates progress in this area by measuring the extent to which clinicians involve patients in decision-making.